-A school that does not offer a particular program or has no students in a given year partake in a particular program, such as GED preparation courses or ESL programming, will receive no points for the measure, with 100% of the weight being given to the remaining measure(s) within the category.
+A school that does not offer a particular program (e.g., GED preparation courses or ESL programming), or has no students in a given year partake in a particular program, such as GED preparation courses or ESL programming, will receive no points for the measure, with 100%all of the weight being given to the remaining measure(s) within the category.
 If a school does not offer a program resulting in either a GED or NEDP, the school will not receive a score for that category.